Switchful Logo

 Equipment and installation

-Xfinity internet offers the usual choice of professional and self-installation.
+Xfinity internet offers the choice of professional and self-installation.
 The professional option is often more affordable than competitors, at $100.
 It's required if you haven't had Xfinity service at the address for more than 12 months.
-The self-install kit is free, though you may pay for shipping and handling.
-If you have trouble installing yourself, you can contact customer service for help but may face long hold times.
+The self-install kit is free, but you may pay for shipping and handling.
+If you have trouble installing yourself, you can contact customer service for help, but beware that you may face long hold times.

 As for equipment, the Xfinity xFi gateway is fairly typical (and costs a fairly typical $14 per month).
-You can also add a Wi-Fi extender (and unlimited data) if you bump up to xFi Complete for about $15 per month for the first two years (and $25 per month starting in year 3).
+You can add a Wi-Fi extender (and unlimited data) if you bump up to xFi Complete for about $15 per month for the first two years (and $25 per month starting in year 3).
 This is a bit steep for just the extender—you can grab an excellent Wi-Fi extender for right around $50.
 However, using Xfinity's equipment gives you unlimited data, and you qualify for a free upgrade after three years.

 Read more about how internet bills work.